|標題：A Fourfold Increase of Oesophageal Variceal Bleeding in Cirrhotic Patients with a History of Oesophageal Variceal Bleeding|

 |作品名稱||A Fourfold Increase of Oesophageal Variceal Bleeding in Cirrhotic Patients with a History of Oesophageal Variceal Bleeding|

-There is no large, recent, population-based data for evaluating the predictors of oesophageal variceal bleeding (OVB) among cirrhotic patients.
-The aim of this study was to determine the cumulative incidence of OVB among cirrhotic patients and to identify the predictors of OVB occurrence.
+Large, recent population-based data for evaluating the predictors of oesophageal variceal bleeding (OVB) among cirrhotic patients is still lacking.
+This study aimed to determine the cumulative incidence of OVB among cirrhotic patients and identify the predictors of OVB occurrence.

-The patient information of 38,172 cirrhotic patients without OVB history who were discharged between 1 January and 31 December 2007 was obtained from the Taiwan National Health Insurance Database for use in this study.
+Patient information on 38,172 cirrhotic patients without a history of OVB, who were discharged between 1 January 2007 and 31 December 2007, was obtained from the Taiwan National Health Insurance Database for this study.
 All patients were followed up for three years.
-Death was considered as the competing risk in the calculations of the cumulative incidences and hazard ratios (HRs) of OVB.
+Death was the competing risk when calculating the cumulative incidences and hazard ratios (HRs) of OVB.

-Cirrhotic patients have a fourfold increased risk of future OVB once they suffered from their first OVB.
+Cirrhotic patients have a fourfold increased risk of future OVB following the first incidence of OVB.

 |關鍵字||cirrhosis;epidemiology;oesophageal variceal bleeding;portal hypertension|